kaishin/swiftbits/_posts/2014-07-30-basic-operators.md

 ---
-title: Basic Operators
+title: "Basic Operators"
-date: 2014-07-30 17:45 CEST
+date: 2014-07-30 17:45 +0200
+tags:
+  - beginner
-tags: beginner, tutorial
+  - tutorial
+  - pokémon
 teaser: "Operators are symbols that are used to modify or inspect values.
 Let's backtrack a bit and have a look at some basic ones in Swift."
+swift: 2.0ß4
 ---

 ### Assignment Operator